00-00-00-11/sshuttle/README.md

 This repository is made to Dockerize sshuttle and run it via docker-compose.

 ## How it works
+Let's assume we have a `SERVER` which is behind the firewall and we want to route all it's traffic through `JUMP SERVER`

 ### First of all create a `docker-compose.yml` file on your server, e.g.:
+ON YOUR MACHINE WHICH IS BEHIND THE FIREWALL
 ```sh
 cd /
 mkdir service.sshuttle